Cosmian/mse-cli/documentation/docs/saas/develop.md

-One of the advantages of using MSE to protect your application and your data in the cloud, is that your original Python application does not need to be modified.
+One of the advantages of using Cosmian Enclave to protect your application and your data in the cloud, is that your original Python application does not need to be modified.
 You simply need to pick your original code, design a standard Flask application without any specific intruction, write a configuration TOML file and run the `deploy` subcommand.

-In this section are shared good practices and some considerations you need to know before developing or deploying your application inside an MSE node.
+In this section are shared good practices and some considerations you need to know before developing or deploying your application inside an Cosmian Enclave SaaS node.

 !!! info "Requirements"

-    The MSE node environment is running on `Ubuntu 20.04` with `python 3.8`.
+    The Cosmian Enclave node environment is running on `Ubuntu 20.04` with `python 3.8`.